chrisgillam/polymarket_gambot/README.md

 - Data Collection: Gambot queries Pinnacle for sharp odds, then retrieves Polymarket prices in real time.
 - Probability Estimation: By comparing implied probabilities, Gambot flags situations where Polymarket’s market prices differ significantly from the baseline “true” odds.
 - Kelly Criterion Calculation: Once an opportunity is found, the bot calculates the optimal stake size using Kelly Criterion formulas—adjustable for risk tolerance—to aim for long-term growth.
+- Orders: Gambot sends fill‑or‑kill (FOK) orders when placing trades on Polymarket.
+With an FOK order the position is filled immediately and in full at the quoted price, or cancelled entirely.
+This prevents partial fills, avoids price slippage, and guarantees that the Kelly‑calculated stake size is executed exactly as intended, keeping bankroll risk tightly controlled.

 ## Usage
 ### Configure Credentials